hmirzaa/Vaccination-Center-Frontend/README.md

 [Demo](https://demo-vaccine-center.netlify.app/)

+# Setup Instruction
+- Clone this repository
+- cd frontend && npm install
+- npm start

+- by default backend server port is 9099, if its different for you change it frontend/src/containers/actions/Settings.js

 To get you quickly started on the challenge, we have created this boilerplate as a guideline

 This project was bootstrapped with